 If you or someone you know is struggling with LSD (lysergic acid diethylamide lsd) use, it’s important to understand that help is available.
 While LSD is not typically linked with physical dependence, repeated LSD trips can lead to psychological dependency and unwanted side effects.
 Many LSD users report lasting problems such as hallucinogen persistent perception disorder, where they experience flashbacks long after the drug is gone.

 LSD affects perception, mood, and cognition.
 Though it’s often taken in forms like sugar cubes or window pane, its long-term negative effects can be serious.
 People can develop a tolerance to LSD, meaning they need more of the substance to feel the same effects.
 While LSD may not stay in your system for long—usually under 24 hours—some specialized drug tests can still detect LSD days later.
+Many readers also ask is LSD a stimulant or depressant, and understanding that it’s classified as a hallucinogen can make its mental and physical effects easier to understand.

 Signs of problematic use include confusion, dilated pupils, persistent flashbacks, and withdrawal from daily life.
 Treatment often involves therapy to manage triggers, educate about LSD lysergic acid diethylamide risks, and reduce ongoing harm.